built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 When Home starts, it first looks at the Desktop Owner Settings file, configured in step 3, for a overridden `logo`, and `appDirectoryUrl`.

 In this example, the [Desktop Owner Settings file](public/dos.json) has its `appDirectoryUrl` configured to an [empty list of applications](public/empty-apps.json).
-The reason for this is to avoid loading the default set of OpenFin applications (we will be providing the apps through our API).
+The reason for this is to avoid loading the default set of OpenFin applications.
+(In this example, we will be providing the apps through the API).

 ### List of Applications